 Following rules blindly, doesn't mean you're right just by following those rules.
 There needs to be a just rule.
 I mean, a long time ago George Washington sat around, didn't want to pay taxes to the crown.
 There's other things going on, but the rudimentary part of our American revolution was we didn't want to pay taxes.
 And we broke that rule and we have America today.
 You know, if we would've lost that war, George Washington would be Benedict Arnold.

 You know, it's whoever wins, you get the praise.
 Nicotine won, the tobacco industry won.
 That's the thing, they wouldn't want marijuana to be legal.
-It causes less cancer and actually, I've read studies where in cities with very bad air polution like in Indiana, it helps protect you from lung cancer.
+It causes less cancer actually, I've read studies where in cities with very bad air pollution like in Indiana, it helps protect you from lung cancer.

-I appreciate a man on a righteous crusade, although at this time in Pacer history, taking up the cause for legal bud is the last thing the franchise needs.
+I appreciate a man on a righteous crusade, although at this time in Pacers' history, taking up the cause for legal bud is the last thing the franchise needs.
 Hopefully, David Harrison can take care of his business and find work in the NBA.
 He has talent and maybe if his head remained clear he could consistently tap into it.
 I can't imagine this episode costing him his playing career.
 It will certainly cost him money, but if he really wants it, he will find a team willing to give him a chance.
 Oh, by the way, Harrison put up a DNP-CD in Milwaukee Thursday night.